aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 From time to time we try to "leave the codebase better than we found it".
 Sometimes you see a badly named variable, a poorly designed function, or a file with corrupted spacing and indentations and you want to just fix it on your way.
 Although that sounds good, it adds unnecessary complications for the reviewer and is probably unrelated to what your branch is about.
 If something needs to be fixed, it could become a ticket in your issue-tracking system.
 Either a "technical story" or a "user story".

 Another good advantage of leaving stuff for the issue-tracking system is the observability it gets from everyone.
-If you just fix something on your way, no one will ever know the amount of bugs and regressions the software has.
-Or if you refactor stuff on the way and make it better, no one will ever know the amount of technical debt the software has.
+If you quietly fix issues as you encounter them, no one else will have an understanding of the amount of bugs and regressions present in the software.
+Or if you refactor stuff on the way and make it better, no one will ever know how much technical debt the software has.

-If you fix everything on the way all that is observed from outside is tasks taking unnecessarily longer than expected.
+If you attempt to fix everything along the way, all that outside observers might notice is that tasks are taking longer than expected.

 Another disadvantage of fixing stuff on your way is others don't know how much bug the software has and hence they may neglect the importance of quality engineering.